SAFe vs LeSS

 • Since LeSS is built around the Scrum model, it works best only for companies that have successfully worked with Scrum before.
 It does not work well with other approaches.

-• A single Product Owner concept is challenging, and it could be not easy to manage different teams.
+• A single product owner concept is challenging, and it cannot be easy to manage different teams.

 • Both SAFe and LeSS are based on Agile principles and organize multiple teams within large enterprises